Free education: Countries

+In Mali, free education implementation is a relatively recent phenomenon.
+Prior to the turn of the century, education was often too expensive for many families, leading to a high rate of illiteracy and educational inequity.
+The 1990s saw the beginning of reforms with several NGOs and international bodies lobbying and offering support for free and inclusive education.

 In Mauritius, the government provides free education to its citizens from pre-primary to tertiary levels.
 Since July 2005, the government also introduced free transport for all students.

 In New Zealand, the Labour government will introduce three years of free post-school study or training.
 From January 1, 2018, new students will have one year free for entering study or training.
 From 2021, those starting tertiary education would get two years free, and from 2024 three years.
 The overall cost of the package is $6 billion.
 Labour has also pledged to increase student allowances by $50 a week, and to restore post-graduate students' eligibility for student allowances.

+In Norway, at the University of Oslo, there is no tuition fee except a small semester fee of NOK(600) (US$74).

 In the Philippines, public primary and secondary schools are free of tuition.
 The 1935 Constitution provided for universal primary education.
 Primary education was made free under the 1973 Constitution, while the 1987 Constitution extended free education to the secondary level.
 Free public tertiary education has been enacted in 2017.

 In Russia, prior to the break-up of the Soviet Union, tuition was free for everyone obtaining sufficient grades.
-Since 1991, if a student obtains sufficient grades, he or she is still eligible for a free education (on a competitive basis) in state or private universities, but he/she can also pay for studying if grades are above minimal threshold, but not enough to be enrolled into desired university for free.
+Since 1991, students obtaining sufficient grades, are still eligible for a free education (on a competitive basis) in state or private universities, but the student can also pay for studying if grades are above minimal threshold, but not enough to be enrolled into the desired university for free.